Pomona College

 Grading Policy

 You are expected to take examinations at their scheduled times and to complete all other assignments on time.
+Make your holiday travel plans with the above examination schedule in mind.
 Permission for exceptions must be obtained in advance.
 Grades will be adjusted for noncompliance with this policy.
 Class participation and attendance are expected.
 Grades will be adjusted significantly for missing classes and for low involvement.

 Part I: Understanding the Reasoning of Some Formal Models